rmc-softdev/rmcportfolio/README.md

 ## About this project

 Not much to say, this is my portfoio.
-It was made by React and Framer-Motion to introduce some neat animations.
+It was made with React and Framer-Motion to introduce some neat animations.

 ## Live demo at www.rmcsoftdev.com